ganesh05-p/ornithopter-with-custom-controller/README.md

 # 🐦🕹️ Ornithopter with Custom Made Controller

-A bio-inspired flying robot designed to replicate flapping-wing flight dynamics using a custom-built wireless transmitter-receiver system.
+A bio-inspired flying robot designed to replicate flapping-wing flight dynamics using a custom-built wireless transmitter–receiver system.
 This project serves as a foundational step toward developing a Ornithopter with Spy-Camera — a bird-like flying robot — aimed at military surveillance, aerial reconnaissance, and advanced remote-control experimentation.

 <p align="center">
   <img src="Images/Ornithopter/ornithopter.jpg" width="700">